Menu

 • Council Business: Official business of the council may be transacted at meetings and in writing.

-• Minutes: Minutes will be prepared for each council meeting.
+• Minutes: Minutes will be prepared for each council meeting where formal business is conducted.

 B. Budgeting and Finance